fagan2888/CarND-P1-LaneLines/writeup.md

 Second, I smoothen the image using Gaussian blur to remove noise.

-Third, I pass the immage through Canny edge detector to obtain the sharp boundaries in the image, which includes the lane lines on the road.
+Third, I pass the image through Canny edge detector to obtain the sharp boundaries in the image, which includes the lane lines on the road.

 ![alt text][image2]

-Fourth, I smoothen the obtained edged by passing it thriough Gaussian filter.
+Fourth, I smoothen the obtained edged by passing it through Gaussian filter.
 This smoothens out sharp noises in the detected edges.

 ![alt text][image3]